 After dozens of hours of research, this article will highlight the best credit cards by credit score.
+The higher your credit score, the better the credit card and the lower the interest rate you can get.

 Getting a credit card is a good way to build your credit score.
 Ironically, you also need a minimum required credit score to get a credit card.